 Withdrawing from eCore courses is done through SCORE for students with no holds, please follow the directions above.
 Students with holds can submit the Course Withdrawal Form.
 For information on how to withdraw from eMajor courses please visit eMajor Withdrawals.

 Hardship withdrawals and grade appeals must be filed by the end of the academic semester immediately following the academic semester in which the withdrawal or appeal is requested.

 In order to drop a class after mid-semester due to hardship, students must complete the Hardship Withdrawal Form.
 These forms may be obtained online and in the Office of the Vice President for Academic Affairs in Rome or from a Campus Dean at any other campus.
 If a student does not complete the “Documentation of Your Hardship” portion of that form, or completes that portion and the hardship is not approved, the student will receive the course grade earned.
 If the hardship is approved, the student will receive a “W” grade.
 The possibility that a student will fail a course after mid-semester will not be considered a hardship.

 Financial aid recipients who withdraw from classes will be obligated to repay any financial obligation remaining as a result of the withdrawal and reduction of the aid received.

-If a student decides not to attend Georgia Highlands College the semester for which he/she has registered and paid fees, the student must go to any Georgia Highlands College campus to withdraw.
-Students who abandon classes without following proper procedures for withdrawal will receive a grade of “F” in all classes.
+If a student decides not to attend Georgia Highlands College the semester for which he/she has registered and paid fees, the student must go to any Georgia Highlands College campus to withdraw or submit the Full Withdrawal Form.
+Students who abandon classes without following proper procedures for withdrawal will receive a grade of “F$” in all classes.